 Mink Ragdolls are known for their affectionate, dog-like loyalty.
 They love following their owners around the house and enjoy being involved in daily activities.
 Their temperament is gentle and social, and they can often be found snuggling with their human companions.

-The adaptable nature of Mink Ragdolls makes them suitable for both quiet and more active households.
-They tend to have a slightly more curious and adventurous spirit compared to traditional Ragdolls, which some owners find endearing.
+The easy-going nature of Mink Ragdolls makes them suitable for both quiet and more active households.
+They tend to have a slightly more interested and fearless spirit compared to traditional Ragdolls, which some owners find endearing.

 Mink Ragdoll Colors